mdn/content/files/en-us/web/api/geolocationposition/index.md

 - {{domxref("GeolocationPosition.coords")}} {{readonlyInline}} {{securecontext_inline}}
   - : Returns a {{domxref("GeolocationCoordinates")}} object defining the current location.
 - {{domxref("GeolocationPosition.timestamp")}} {{readonlyInline}} {{securecontext_inline}}
-  - : Returns a timestamp (in milliseconds, excluding leap seconds, relative to 01 January, 1970 00:00:00 UTC) representing the time at which the location was retrieved.
+  - : Returns a timestamp, given as [Unix time](/en-US/docs/Glossary/Unix_time) in milliseconds, representing the time at which the location was retrieved.

 ## Methods